carrano2/Analyst-Salary-Project/README.md

 ## Business Question(s):

-What are the average salaries per skill level for Analyst jobs in the US?
-What is the average job salary I can reasonably expect as a data analyst as a result of my current skill level?
+What are the average yearly salaries per skill level for Analyst jobs in the US?
+What is the average yearly job salary I can reasonably expect as a data analyst as a result of my current skill level?

 I will use my Excel, Python, and SQL skills to answer this question in two different ways.